qlik-oss/gopherciser/docs/README.md

 * `-t`, `--traffic`: Log traffic information.
 * `-m`, `--trafficmetrics`: Log metrics information.
 * `-s`, `--set`: Override a value in script with key.path=value.
 See [Using script overrides](#using-script-overrides) for further explanation.
+* `--setfromfile`: Override values from file where each row is path/to/key=value.

 `validate` command flags:

 * `-c`, `--config string`: Load the specified scenario setup file.
 * `-h`, `--help`: Show the help for the `validate` command.
 * `-s`, `--set`: Override a value in script with key.path=value.
 See [Using script overrides](#using-script-overrides) for further explanation.
+* `--setfromfile`: Override values from file where each row is path/to/key=value.

 `template` command flags: